JSONFile Connection

 JSON (JavaScript Object Notation) is an open standard format that uses human-readable text to transmit data objects consisting of attribute-value pairs.
 With JSONFile connection, a file in the JSON format can be specified.

 PGP encryption and decryption are supported for file-based connections, such as JSONQVX.
 PGP must be configured in the Cloud Console for your Jedox environment.
-See Keys and Secrets for more information.
+See for more information.

 Settings